nilaybesli/whatsapp_clone/README.md

 # whatsapp_clone

  Full Stack Whatsapp Clone with Flutter, Firebase and Riverpod.
  -This app features phone number authentication, one-to-one & group chatting  to contacts only.
-It includes sharing text, images, gifs, videos, and audio (with recording), emoji sharing, and caching of images and videos.
+It includes sharing text, images, gifs, videos and audio (with recording), emoji sharing, and caching of images and videos.
 Additionally, statuses are visible only to contacts and disappear after 24 hours.
-The app also supports video calling (both one-to-one and group), online/offline status indicators, message seen feature, replying to messages.
+The app also supports video calling, online/offline status, message seen feature, replying to messages.

  ![Ekran görüntüsü 2024-05-02 212719](https://github.com/nilaybesli/whatsapp_clone/assets/64665975/2db7bb94-7a62-4a7f-86dc-8ae55c15dd54)